Back on the pitcher’s mound

 December 17, 2020

 Editor’s note: This story was included in the portfolio that was named superior in the 2021 TAJE Best of Texas contest.
 It was also named a superior sports feature story.
+It won for sports features in the Dallas Morning News high school journalism contest.
+It also won first place for sports stories in the Press Women of Texas high school journalism contest and went on to win first place in the same category in the National Federation of Press Women contest.

 When freshman Chris Noe threw a tennis ball down the hospital hallway as an eighth grader, he didn’t think about his leukemia.